 The goal is to tag entire sentences that give certain kinds of information.
 Some sentences may have more than one tag.
 Some may have no tags.

+Funding: Funding agency and grant number.

 Sex: must sometimes be inferred from words like sow, ovary, or pregnant.

 Male and female SPF Hsd.Brl.Han Wistar rats (Toxi-Coop, Budapest, Hungary) were housed individually, with a 12-hour light-dark cycle at 19–25°C and 30–70% relative humidity, in type II polypropylene/polycarbonate cages with Lignocel® certified laboratory wood bedding.